ferozk0333/MLProject/README.md

 ## End to End Machine Learning Project - Regression

+Description: An end-to-end regression solution implemented using a modular programming approach.
+The model (with an accuracy of 84%) predicts students' exam performance based on several highly correlated features like parental background, course completion, scores in other sections and more.
+Deployed on AWS Elastic Beanstalk using CI code pipeline

 Why I Took This Project:
 I am curious whether a student's background influences their future performance.
 If it does, what are the most critical factors?
 By identifying these, we can be more mindful in supporting students.
 This project is driven by a desire to understand and address these influences, helping educators optimize their resources for the best student outcomes.